 Visa: The company reported being accepted in over 170 countries by more than 30 million merchants.
 They also claimed that cardmembers could get ATM cash advances at over 1.4 million locations across the globe.

 MasterCard: They claim to be accepted in 210 countries “and territories” at over 30 million merchants.
 Their network of ATMs reportedly consists of around 1.5 million locations.

 Round Three: Who has The best credit cards?

 MasterCard and Visa don’t actually issue cards… they are just the payment network that transactions are processed over.
-So ultimately, things like credit card rewards, benefits, etc. rest on the shoulders of the issuing bank.
-The 6 biggest credit card companies (based on amount of credit issued) that issue Visa and/or MasterCard are: Bank of America, Chase, Citi, Capital One, HSBC, Wells Fargo.
+So ultimately, things like credit card rewards, benefits, customer service and billing practices etc. are the responsibility of the issuing bank.
+The six largest credit card issuers (based on dollar amount of outstanding card balances) that issue Visa and/or MasterCard are: Chase, Bank of America, Citibank, Capital One, Barclays and Wells Fargo.

-So who between them has the best credit cards?
+So which of these two global payment brands has the best credit cards?
 Unfortunately there’s no one-size-fits-all answer.
 It really depends on what you are looking for in terms of specific features.
-For example, some banks have good reward credit card from Visa, while others have good ones branded as MasterCard.
+For example, some banks have good reward credit cards branded as Visa cards, while others have good ones branded as MasterCard.
 With these two brands it can really come down to the issuer and not the network to tip the scales one way or the other.